Rock-Candy-Tea/RSSHUB-PAGE/post/新媒体/CGTN - Opinions/Why China and US can seek a reset after Anchorage.md

 ---
-title: Why China and U.S. can seek a reset after Anchorage
+title: 'Why China and U.S. can seek a reset after Anchorage'
 categories:
     - 新媒体
     - CGTN - Opinions